PGiagkoulas/a9_fake_news_simulator/README.md

 ```bat
 conda env create -f environment.yml
 ```
-If you are using linux you get an error regarding access rights go to ~/anaconda3 and run
+If you are using linux and you get an error regarding access rights go to ~/anaconda3 and run

 ```bat
 sudo chown --recursive yourUserName .